↓ Skip to Main Content

 Obstacle 1 – lack of research

-By Jonathan Posted on March 24, 2017 Posted in My blog No Comments
+By Jonathan Posted on March 24, 2017 Posted in My blog Tagged with campaigning, obstacles, research

 I have seen this happen so many times – people say we would love to campaign but we need more research.
 Yes, research is vital for effective campaigning, but it can also be a major delaying tactic.
 Be wary of …